 The first thing to remember is that necessity is the mother of invention.
 Not heard this expression before?
 It means that we can be super creative in our problem-solving abilities when something is essential.

-Even when I need money desperately, I remember there's no limit to how much cash I can raise.
+Even when I need money desperately, I remember there’s no limit to how much cash I can raise.
 And at speed, too!
+So rather than worry about online lenders, an application process, and good credit scores, try another way to get the money you need.

 For example, how about starting a side gig if you have a full-time job?
-Or, if your home has rooms you hardly ever use, perhaps you could downsize or rent them out?
+Or, if your home has rooms you hardly ever use, perhaps you could downsize or rent them out.

 If you’re in a pinch, payday loans, emergency loans, and credit cards can be tempting to get you out of your bind.
 Lenders heavily advertise these as the perfect solution for situations exactly like those you’re facing.
 And unfortunately, they’re known to target women of color with these products.